Sleitnick/Knit/docs/util.md

 ```

 !!! warning "Tables"
 	When using a table in a RemoteProperty, you **_must_** call `property:Replicate()` server-side after changing a value in the table in order for the changes to replicate to the client.
 This is necessary because there is no way to watch for changes on a table (unless you clutter it with a bunch of metatables).
-Calling `Replicate` will re-serialize the value.
+Calling `Replicate` will replicate the table to the clients.

 --------------------